Burj Khalifa is the most iconic building in Dubai, UAE.

 Which Burj Khalifa ticket to buy?

-While buying Burj Khalifa tickets, you are sure to have lots of doubts.
+While buying Burj Khalifa tickets, you will have lots of doubts.

 What is better – a general admission ticket or a ‘Skip the Line’ ticket?